leaf2fire/reasons/desire.md

 3. No one has to worry about the physical costs and limitations of existing.
 4. Imagination is the limit to break.
 5. People can be more honest with themselves and others.
+6. I could design a city and live in it.